 The committee has been authorised to determine the terms and conditions of the grant of the options.

-During the financial year, no option was granted to controlling shareholders, key management or employees of the Company and its subsidiaries or their associates.
+No option has been granted to controlling shareholders, key management or employees of the Company and its subsidiaries or their associates since the inception of the Scheme.